-Arlington Reservoir - 2010 Survey Report
+Arlington Reservoir - 2014 Survey Report

-Prepared by Thomas Hungerford and Raphael Brock
+Prepared by Raphael Brock and Thomas Hungerford

 Inland Fisheries Division

 Arlington Reservoir is a 1,939-acre impoundment constructed on Village Creek (a tributary of West Fork Trinity River) by the City of Arlington in 1957 to provide flood control, water for municipal and industrial purposes, and recreation.
 Arlington Reservoir is surrounded by urban development and is almost directly in the center of the Dallas-Fort Worth metroplex.
-It is approximately 3.8 miles long, 1.6 miles wide (widest point), and has a 20-mile shoreline at 550 feet mean-sea-level.
+It is approximately 3.8 miles long, 1.6 miles wide (widest point), and has a 20-mile shoreline at 550 feet above mean-sea-level.
 In addition to run-off from the 143 square-mile watershed, an average of 30,426 acre-feet of water, purchased annually from the Tarrant Regional Water District (TRWD), is pumped from Cedar Creek and Richland-Chambers Reservoirs.
 Exelon operates a natural gas power plant on the reservoir, discharging hot water on the west side of the reservoir.
 Angler and boat access was adequate.
-There are three handicap specific facilities, three boat ramps, and several banks accessible to anglers.
-Fishery habitat is primarily native emergent vegetation (water willow and button bush) natural along with rocky shoreline.
+There are three handicap specific facilities, three boat ramps, and several bank areas accessible to anglers.
+Fishery habitat is primarily native emergent vegetation (water willow and button bush) along with riprap and rocky shorelines.

-Important sport fishes include largemouth bass, white crappie, white bass, and channel catfish.
+Important sport fishes include Largemouth Bass, White Crappie, White Bass, and Channel Catfish.
 All species have been managed with statewide regulations.

-- White crappie: The white crappie population continued to be high in abundance with quality fish available for anglers.
+- White crappie: The White Crappie population continued to be high in abundance with quality fish available for anglers.
 Relative weights for crappie averaged over 100.

 - Monitor the reservoir for the spread of invasive species, specifically zebra mussels that may be introduced via recreation boats and/or a pipeline from other reservoirs within the Trinity River watershed.